sspanak/tt9/docs/user-manual.md

 #### Backspace Key (Default: Press ↩ / Back):
 Just deletes text.

-**Note:** The default "Back" key plays a somewhat special role in Android.
-This role needs to be preserved for your phone to remain usable.
-Have in mind the notes below:
-- **Short Press when there is no text**: Go back to the previous screen (the system default action).
-- **Short Press when there is text:** Some applications, most notably Firefox and Spotify, take full control of the "Back" key.
-This means, it may function as the application authors intended, instead of as backspace.
-In such cases, you could use the on-screen backspace instead.
-Unfortunately, nothing else could be done, because this is a restriction posed by Android.
+_**NB:** Using "Back" as backspace does not work in all applications, most notably Firefox and Spotify.
+They are able to take full control of the key and redefine its function, meaning it will do whatever the app authors intended.
+Unfortunately, nothing can be done, because "Back" plays a special role in Android and its usage is restricted by the system._

-- **Long Press**: Whatever the system default action is (i.e. show running applications list).
+_**NB 2:** Holding "Back" key will always trigger the default system action (i.e. show running applications list)._

-All this does not apply, when using other keys.
-They will just delete text.
+_In these cases, you could assign another key (all other keys are fully usable), or use the on-screen backspace._

 #### Next Input Mode Key (Default: Press #):
 - **Press when there are no suggestions:** Cycle the input modes (abc → ABC → Predictive → 123).
 Note that only 123 mode is available in numeric fields and Predictive mode is not available in password fields.